 While this will be a little advanced for the beginner, your first piece of avionics will be the simple but essential headset.
 For most student pilots, this will be your first step to becoming a professional helicopter pilot!

 You will also need to get yourself an approved pilot log book to record all flight time performed.
 A great starting point is the ever affordable David Clark headset, they will become you best friend up in the air along with your instructor guiding you throughout the lessons.
 For most beginners, it usually takes a good many hours before you are able to fly solo so don't rush it.

-Once your instructor is confident that you know about the aircrafts flight parameters and have developed your own unique flying technique, he will send you on a solo flight, usually just once around the field flying the patten.
+Once your instructor is confident that you know about the aircraft flight parameters and have developed your own unique flying technique, he will send you on a solo flight, usually just once around the field flying the pattern.